Ferry information for the Holyhead–Dublin route

 Dublin is closer than you think

-The Dublin–Holyhead ferry route is the most important crossing between the United Kingdom and Ireland.
 Looking at the map, it’s easy to see why this route makes perfect sense.
-A short, direct crossing from Holyhead Port takes you straight into the heart of Ireland’s capital.
-From here, you can dive into Dublin’s lively streets or set off to explore the rest of the Emerald Isle.
+A short, direct crossing from Holyhead Port takes you straight to Dublin.
+From there, you can dive into the city's lively streets or set off to explore the rest of Ireland.

 Ferries from Stena Line and Irish Ferries operate continuously in both directions.
 Stena Line runs two cruise ferries, while Irish Ferries operates two cruise ferries and a fast catamaran ferry.
 The high-speed ferry takes just 1 hour and 50 minutes!
 All vessels can accommodate vehicles.